 Panel schedule and process for submitting to the panel

 Data amendment panel meetings will be scheduled to fit in with the timescales needed to process data for the purposes listed above.

 Deadlines will be published in the guidance documents produced for these purposes, for example in TEF guidance.

-The next data amendment panel meeting is on Thursday 5 March 2020.
+The next data amendment panel meeting is on Wednesday 15 and Thursday 16 July 2020.